If you’re after unique landscapes, a little bit of adventure and warm weather – then take a look at the Atacama Desert in Chile’s north.

 Visit the unique lunar landscapes of the Moon Valley

-Valle de la Luna is the star attraction and not many travellers leave San Pedro de Atacama without checking it out.
+Valle de la Luna (translated to Moon Valley) is San Pedro de Atacama’s main attraction.
 Every tour agency in town offers a trip to Valle de la Luna, with buses leaving at 4pm daily.
 The cost varies but is around 14,000 Chilean pesos (about $28 AUD) at most agencies.
 There’s also an extra 4000 Chilean Pesos ($8 AUD) worth of reserve entrance fees when you get to the valley.

 You can also visit the valley independently by renting a car or bike.

 Valle de la Luna was formed by the accumulation of sand, clay and salt into mountains which were destroyed by the earth’s movements, but shaped by wind and water over time.

 There’s six stops on the standard tour starting with the Death Valley lookout.
 Then it’s over to the breathtaking Stone of Coyote viewpoint; a fun walk through a salt cavern; and a look at the Amphitheatre and Tres Marias rock formations.

 The final excursion is up to the sunset viewpoint.
 You’ll get a good view of smooth sand dunes from here as well as seeing the sun set behind the mountains, creating a rosy glow across the desert.